emostar/express-graceful-exit/README.md

 * __logger:__ Function that accepts a string to output a log message (default console.log).
 * __suicideTimeout:__ The timeout to forcefully exit the process with a return code of 1 (default 3 minutes).
 * __socketio:__ An instance of socket.io, that will close all open socket.io connections (default none)
+* __force:__ Instructs the module to forcibly close sockets once the suicide timeout elapses.
+Requires that gracefulExit.init(server) be called when initializing the HTTP server (default: false)

 ## Details